Li1Fan/LearnPy/README.md

-# PythonLearn
+# LearnPy
-learning python example
+this is a project for learning python.